gugzkumar/cheet-sheet/docs/setting-up-remote.md

 <details><summary>What just happened?</summary>

 > Infrastructure is provisioned via the AWS CDK.
 This is an open-source Infrastructure as Code toolkit for AWS that streamlines creating and applying changes to infrastructure.
 We first use docker compose to create a docker container with the CDK installed and infrastructure templates defined.
-Next we exec in to the container (this is similar to a vm) to run CDK cli commands inside it that build and deploy our AWS Cloudformation Infrastructure Stack.
+Next we exec in to the container (this is similar to ssh'ing into a vm) to run CDK cli commands inside it that build and deploy our AWS Cloudformation Infrastructure Stack.
 We user docker for 2 reasons:
 1. It makes the number of things you have to install less
 2. We can version control dependencies to reduce possibility of breaking changes

 </details>

-## Create Your remote.env File
+## STEP 3: Create Your remote.env File

 **Warning: if you've already made remote.env before, it will be overridden.
 So save it if you don't want to lose it.**